 Another advantage of REI is that hardness can easily be adjusted in other ways.
 For example by searching over harder classes of languages (context-free or context-sensitive), or simpler ones, e.g., REs with limited star-height.
-The appeal of the Chomsky hierarchy for understanding ML performance has been discussed before, \EG in \citet{DeletangG:neunetatch}.
-Another form of simplifying REI is by allowing the learner to query the system to be learned, leading to Angluin-style active automata learning \cite{AngluinD:learegsfqac}, a form of ML that has been used successfully in formal verification and computer security \cite{10.1145/2967606}.
+Another form of simplifying REI is by allowing the learner to query the system to be learned, leading to Angluin-style active automata learning \cite{AngluinD:learegsfqac}, a form of ML that is actively used in formal verification and computer security \cite{10.1145/2967606}.
 REI is also directly related to other applications, \EG circuit complexity, bio-informatics, and network security.
-All those applications and connections with NP-hard problems mean that we have at our disposal a large and heterogeneous toolset for approaching the inference challenge.
-Conversely, each approach that does well on the challenge can be adapted to help with many other important problems.
+All those applications and connections with NP-hard problems mean that we have at our disposal a large and heterogeneous toolset to approach the inference challenge.
+Conversely, each approach that does well on it can be adapted to help with many other important problems.

-A further advantage of the challenge is that REI is, to the best of the authors' knowledge, an unsolved problem for deep learning based ML.
+A further advantage of the challenge is that REI is, to the best of our knowledge, an unsolved problem for deep learning based ML.
 While neural regular expression synthesis has been investigated \cite{10.5555/645517.655778,locascio2016neural,ZhongZ:semregasbafgrefnls,ParkJU:sofreggrfnldusre,LiY:traregmmresbgar,chen2023data}, no existing work allows for configurable cost function, or achieves minimality; indeed, none even guarantee that all strings in $P$ and $N$ are classified correctly.